 The following categories of projects are eligible for funding under the Clean Water State Revolving Fund (CWSRF) Program:

+Upgrading inadequate wastewater infrastructure is a priority for many municipal governments and utilities.
 Most projects associated with sewage collection, treatment or disposal are eligible for financing, including correction of inflow/infiltration problems, sludge management and combined sewer overflows.

 Proper wastewater treatment ensures valuable water resources remain clean and usable.
 Deficient wastewater treatment could significantly harm New Jersey’s waters and create serious public health hazards as well as adversely affect New Jersey’s economy.